VadimGouskov/p5-projects/svg_boids/README.md

-# Boids Flocking algorithms in Typescript and SVG.js
+# Boids Flocking Algorithm in Typescript and SVG.js

 This is a simple implementation of the [Boids](https://www.red3d.com/cwr/boids/) algorithm in Typescript and [SVG.js](https://svgjs.com/docs/3.0/) .
 It is based on the implementation of Daniel Shiffman in [The Nature of Code](https://natureofcode.com/autonomous-agents/#flocking).